 Large windows that allow lots of natural light make sure that this room isn’t overwhelmed by it’s dark green hue.
 Try pairing rusty orange with a sage green to achieve a similar tribal vibe.

-In the achromatic color scheme black, gray and white are used to give it a modern appeal.
+In the achromatic scheme black, gray and white are used to give it a modern appeal.
 Modern living room can have this color scheme.

 A natural feel is highlighted in this living room with the use of nature wall art, large windows and a unique ceiling fan.
 The addition of orange accent pillows add just the right pop of color to offset the green walls.